Employing The Right Estate Planning Tools

-To learn more about wills, trusts and other estate planning tools, call 412-342-8577 to schedule a free 30-minute consultation at our Pittsburgh office.
+To learn more about wills, trusts and other estate planning tools, call 412-342-8577 to schedule a free consultation at our Pittsburgh office.

 A will is the most basic element of any estate plan, but it should be written to reflect your individual goals and must meet the legal requirements of the Pennsylvania probate process.
 Your will can accomplish many things such as:

 - Name executors and trustees of your estate.

 - Specify how you want certain assets divided.